gfting/huang-wen-cheng/README.md

 You can 'git clone' this project, or check out a live demo in the link above.
 If you want to try hacking on it, you can do 'npm i' and then 'http-server -c-1' for a live reload.

+Linting: just run 'npm run lint'.

 ## Introduction to Rules

 Players place pieces in order one at a time.
 For additional reference: the [Wikipedia Go Page](<https://en.wikipedia.org/wiki/Go_(game)>) is fairly comprehensive.
+The resources at [Masters of Games](https://www.mastersofgames.com/rules/go-rules.htm) is also useful.

 ## Examples